 Before exporting video in Security Desk,you must choose where to save the exported video files and configure the settings for each export format.

-When you export a G64x video, the system can include additional file information (for example, camera name, creation date, camera coordinates) which can be useful in incident investigation.
-To view additional file information, right-click on a file in the Vault and select Show properties.
+When you export a G64x video, the system can include additional file information, such as camera name, creation date, and camera coordinates, which can be useful for investigation.
+To view additional file information, right-click a file in the Vault and select Show properties.

 What you should know

 NOTE: The system only includes this additional file information if an administrator enables the feature in your user settings.

 IMPORTANT: Exported video files are saved in the same folder as snapshots, and are available from the Vault.
 If you change the folder location, existing video and snapshots can no longer be viewed from the Vault.

 In the Vault section, configure the following options:

 - The Windows folder path where exported video files and snapshots are saved.
 The default path is: C:\Users\Username\AppData\Local\Genetec Security Center version #\Vault.